TL, DR: Does Kratom Cause Hair Loss?

 Unfortunately, opioids are also known to cause some side effects.
 One such side effect is baldness.
 This is most likely where the rumor that kratom causes hair loss originated from.

 While kratom and opioids share a common pathway, these two substances are very different.
-Many of the side effects associated with prescription opiates aren’t found in kratom — so it’s likely kratom isn’t going to cause hair loss the way an opiate painkiller might.
+Many of the side effects associated with prescription opiates aren’t found in kratom — so it’s likely that kratom isn’t cause hair loss the way an opiate painkiller might.

 Tips For Reducing The Chances of Hairloss

 In case you’re still worried about experiencing hair loss when using kratom, here are a few tips and tricks to minimize your chances even further:

 1. Reduce Your Dose

 The only reports of hair loss we’ve found from kratom users all had two things in common — they took very high doses of kratom, and they’ve been taking it for a long time.

 If you’re worried about hair loss, it’s a good idea to reduce your dose and ensure you’re taking enough time off between doses.
 This is a good practice in general.
 You should never come to rely on kratom so much that you need to be taking exceedingly large doses all day long.
 If this is the case, it’s a good idea to seek out other treatments that address the underlying cause of the condition you’re using kratom to manage.

 There are some supplements and vitamins that people have used to help improve the health of their hair while using kratom.

 Some of the most popular and effective supplements to prevent/delay hair loss include: